cncf/wg-serverless/workflow/spec/spec.md

 ### State Definition

 States define building blocks of the Serverless Workflow.
-The specification defines the following states:
+The specification defines following states:

 - **[Event State](#Event-State)**: Used to wait for events from event sources and then to invoke one or more functions to run in sequence or in parallel.